New Student?Enroll Now

 Need More Info?View in SVCC CatalogRequest Info

 To teach in Illinois public schools (grades 1-6), teachers must be licensed by the state of Illinois.
 Community college students are strongly encouraged to complete an Associate in Arts degree prior to transfer.
 Since admission is competitive, completion of the recommended course does not guarantee admission.
-A minimum grade point average of 2.5 (on a 4.0 scare), dependent on the transfer school requirements, and the passage of the Illinois Test of Academic Proficiency (TAP) or equivalent ACT plus Writing or SAT score are required for program admission.
+A minimum grade point average of 2.5 (on a 4.0 scare), dependent on the transfer school requirements, is required for program admission.

 Information regarding Illinois standards for Professional Educator License is available on the Illinois State Board of Education Website at www.isbe.net.